 If you need to work with a team from home, Slack is definitely one of the best communications apps for teams.
 You can create a personal team space where your team can chat and share files.
 You can also make channels to discuss different projects and even make private channels to discuss topics with limited members.

 Team chatting, file sharing, and channels are completely free features that should work fine for a small team.
 Although if you have a bigger team or want more features, then upgrading to a premium plan is worth it.
 Some of the premium benefits include unlimited history, unlimited third-party apps integration, connecting with other organizations on Slack, exporting data, group video calls, screen sharing, and much more.

 Available on: Web | Windows | Mac OS | Linux | Android | iOS | Chrome | Firefox

 Zoom offers many video communication solutions, but while working from home, you will like its video meeting solution for large and small businesses.
 It lets you create video meetings with hundreds of participants at the same time with real-time communication.

 You can host free meetings with up to 100 hundred participants lasting for 40 minutes each, while one-on-one meetings are unlimited.

 If you want to host more participants or want meeting times up to 30 hours per session, paid packages can handle the need.
-You can save your recordings, generate meeting transcripts, have a dedicated company branding, get phone support, language interpretations, and more, depending on the plan you choose.
+Zoom lets you blur the background, save your recordings, generate meeting transcripts, have a dedicated company branding, get phone support, language interpretations, and more, depending on the plan you choose.